Walter Baker Sports Centre: Arena

 Walter Baker Rink B during a Ringette game.

 Walter Baker has two ice rinks in the arena area.
 Both rinks are NHL size 200x85 feet.
 Both rinks are maintained throughout the winter and summer seasons.
 Nepean Minor Hockey Association is a hockey league that uses these arena's the most.
-There is also many other groups including Nepean Ringette, Many local Men's Leagues and Skating Clubs.
+There is also many other groups including Nepean Ringette Association, Many local Men's Leagues and Skating Clubs.

 Pool

-The Pool area has a 25-metre lap pool, dive tank, a training pool, a rock climbing wall in the dive tank, children's pool, inflatable obstacle course (Wibit), and a hot tub for swimming activities.
-There is also a steam room located beside the hot tub.
+The Pool area has a 25-metre lap pool, dive tank with a rock climbing wall, a shallow pool, a steam room and a hot tub for swimming activities.
 The pool is used by many groups and the City of Ottawa offers many programs and lessons for all ages.
 The pool is also used by many swim and diving clubs.
 All pools are supervised by highly trained and skilled lifeguards.